Gcampean22/Lava/Readme.md

 # Lava Integration

-This repository contains code for the Lava Integration Challenge.
+This repository contains code for the Lava Integration.
 It integrates the Aptos TypeScript SDK with the Lava Gateway RPC service.
 Follow the instructions below to set up and run the project.

 ## Prerequisites